davimmt/study/resumos/aws-certifications-overview.md

  - Instance store instance store provides temporary block-level storage for your instance.
 This storage is located on disks that are physically attached to the host computer.

+ - EBS–optimized instance provides additional, dedicated capacity for Amazon EBS I/O.

  - You cannot add instance store volumes once the EC2 instance is launched.

+ - SQS does not encrypt messages by default.

+ - The canonical name record is changed from the primary database to the standby database, when it goes down.

 ---